P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Motivation

 \subsection{Limitations of Existing LLM Accelerator Co-Design}

 Numerous co-design solutions have been proposed by the architecture community to accelerate quantized LLMs, as summarized in Table~\ref{tab:overall_comp}.
 BitMoD~\cite{bitmod} and Oaken~\cite{oaken} focus on 4-bit quantization of weights and KV-cache, respectively.
-But since all other operands remain in \texttt{FP16}, these two approaches lead to moderate memory savings and hardware efficiency.
-MANT~\cite{mant} and Ecco~\cite{ecco} achieve greater memory savings via \texttt{W4A8KV4} quantization.
+But since all other operands remain in \texttt{FP16}, these two approaches provide moderate memory saving and hardware efficiency.
+MANT~\cite{mant} and Ecco~\cite{ecco} achieve greater memory saving and efficiency via \texttt{W4A8KV4} quantization.
 Nevertheless, MANT exhibits noticeable accuracy drop under this aggressive quantization scheme since it does not address the outlier issue presented in activations and KV-cache.
-Whereas Ecco requires complicated online decompression of quantized data back to \texttt{FP16} for computation, leading to considerable area overhead.
-Thus, although Ecco achieves high accuracy, its idea cannot be applied to designing low-precision PCUs for more efficient LLM decoding.
+Whereas Ecco requires complicated online decompression of quantized operand back to \texttt{FP16} for computation, leading to considerable hardware overhead.
+Thus, although Ecco achieves high accuracy, its idea cannot be applied to designing low-precision PCUs for more effieicnt LLM decoding.
 On the other hand, Pimba~\cite{pimba} introduces a low-precision PIM architecture that exploits the 8-bit microscaling format~\cite{microscaling} to mitigate the area overhead of PCUs.
 However, it leaves the linear layer unquantized, and the \texttt{FP32} accumulation pipeline in the microscaling data path limits the overall hardware efficiency gain.
 Unlike these proposals, \workname{} seeks to strike a balanced trade-off among memory footprint, model accuracy, and hardware efficiency.
 By assigning a dedicated precision and efficient numerical format to each LLM operand, \workname{} minimizes both quantization error and memory usage.
 Our careful choice of hybrid numerical formats allows to co-design low-precision PIM that significantly boosts the computation throughput under iso-compute-area constraints.